-(10) The Panel shall provide notice of its decision to the inmate and to the superintendent within 24 hours after conducting the review hearing and may order, subject to such conditions and limitations as the Panel may determine,

-- (a) that the inmate's conditions of confinement be altered so as not to constitute segregation; - (b) that the inmate continue to be held in conditions of confinement constituting segregation but that some of those conditions be altered; or - (c) that the inmate's conditions of confinement constituting segregation be maintained.
+- (10) The Panel shall provide notice of its decision to the inmate and to the superintendent within 24 hours after conducting the review hearing and may order, subject to such conditions and limitations as the Panel may determine, - (a) that the inmate's conditions of confinement be altered so as not to constitute segregation; - (b) that the inmate continue to be held in conditions of confinement constituting segregation but that some of those conditions be altered; or - (c) that the inmate's conditions of confinement constituting segregation be maintained.

-(11) The Panel shall,

-- (a) provide the inmate with written reasons for the decision and, at the inmate's request, shall provide the inmate with a reasonable number of copies; and - (b) send a written copy of the decision to a third party at the inmate's request.
+- (11) The Panel shall, - (a) provide the inmate with written reasons for the decision and, at the inmate's request, shall provide the inmate with a reasonable number of copies; and - (a) provide the inmate and the superintendent with written reasons for the decision as soon as possible, but no later than four days after the day of the decision and, at the inmate's request, shall provide the inmate with a reasonable number of copies; and - (b) send a written copy of the decision to a third party at the inmate's request.